Meaning and Difference Between Sale and Agreement to Sell

 A contract of sale is the exchange of goods for consideration which takes place immediately.
 Transfer of possession and ownership is instant.

-An agreement to sell is the exchange of goods for a consideration in future at a specific time or after fulfilment of specific conditions.
+An agreement to sell is the exchange of goods for consideration in the future at a specific time or after fulfillment of specific conditions.

 Conditions